fbpx

 • Lowland pacas are monogamous and mate for life, producing up to two babies per year.

-• They are mostly nocturnal and are solitary, not socializing with other pacas unless a part of the same family unit.
+• They are primarily nocturnal and solitary, not socializing with other pacas unless they are part of the same family unit.

 • They are highly suspicious animals and will often flee at the slightest sign of danger.
 If they are near water, they will even swim away to safety.